jmayeur/i-guess-that-works/content/posts/05-2024/accessible-font-contrast-part2.md

 # It's all about the Patches

 ## Themes, SASS and Transpilation
-[SASS](https://sass-lang.com) is a [DSL](https://martinfowler.com/dsl.html) that [transpiles](https://shadowsmith.com/thoughts/setting-up-a-sass-scss-transpiler) into CSS, I know they're everywhere.
+[SASS](https://sass-lang.com) is a [DSL](https://martinfowler.com/dsl.html) that [transpiles](https://shadowsmith.com/thoughts/setting-up-a-sass-scss-transpiler) into CSS.
+(DSLs really are everywhere.)
 In this case there is a variable [$theme](https://github.com/chipzoller/hugo-clarity/blob/master/assets/sass/_variables.sass#L5) and an [rgba function](https://github.com/chipzoller/hugo-clarity/blob/master/assets/sass/_components.sass#L188C23-L188C41) that come together to transpile into a `button_translucent` css class.
 This class uses the `$theme` as the foreground color (font color) and an alpha translucent variant of the `$theme` as the background color for the non-accessible tag links.

 I'm not going to go too deep into understand what SASS does at this point, but you can infer the final transpiled class name from the _components.sass file.
 Beneath the `.button` definition we find the the `&_translucent` definition.
 That will be transpiled into the `button_translucent` css class.